wolfpack-studio/slot-booking/README.md

 ## Your feedback

-Did you use Calendar Slot Boolikg module?
+Did you use Calendar Slot Booking module?
 Share your feedback and help us grow.
 It will take just a minute, but mean a lot!

 #### Crafted by [Wolves](https://wolfpackdigi.com/)